ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/modernization_process_documentation.md

 ## Phase 2: Developing Modernization Templates

+Modernization templates are structured guides that define how to transform specific outdated code patterns in the Mozilla 1.0 codebase into modern C++ equivalents.
+Each template addresses a common pattern identified during our codebase analysis and provides a systematic approach to modernizing that pattern.

 ### Step 1: Identifying Common Patterns

 We identified five key patterns that would benefit most from modernization: